-Rudy Giuliani doubles down: Trump didn't violate campaign finance law over hush payment
+Rudy Giuliani doubles down: Trump didn't violate campaign finance law in hush payment

 "Every campaign finance expert, Republican and Democrat, will tell you that if it was for another purpose other than just campaigns, and even if it was for campaign purposes, if it was to save his family, to save embarrassment, it's not a campaign donation," Giuliani said.
 "And, second, even if it was a campaign donation, the President reimbursed it fully with a payment of $35,000 a month that paid for that and other expenses.
 No need to go beyond that.
 Case over."

+Giuliani's comments Saturday come after he was forced to try to clean up his remarks from his debut interview as Trump's personal attorney.

-Giuliani said in an Fox News interview on Wednesday that Trump paid back his personal lawyer, Michael Cohen, the $130,000 in hush money that Cohen paid Daniels ahead of the 2016 presidential election for her discretion about an alleged sexual encounter with Trump more than 10 years earlier.
+Giuliani said in an Fox News interview on Wednesday that Trump paid back his personal lawyer, Michael Cohen, the $130,000 in hush money that Cohen paid Daniels ahead of the 2016 presidential election for her discretion about an alleged sexual encounter with Trump about a decade earlier.

 Giuliani's statement to Fox News' Sean Hannity contradicted Trump, who previously denied knowledge of the payment.

+In another interview Thursday, Giuliani speculated about what would have happened if news about the alleged sexual encounter had become public days before the election.

+"Imagine if that came out on October 15, 2016, in the middle of the, you know, last debate with Hillary Clinton," Giuliani said on "Fox and Friends."

-Trump on Thursday denied any campaign money was used to reimburse Cohen and said he was paid via retainer.
+For his part, Trump on Thursday denied any campaign money was used to reimburse Cohen and said he was paid via retainer.

+Giuliani then issued a statement Friday that he said was "intended to clarify the views I expressed over the past few days."
+But it did little to spell out when precisely Trump knew of the payment or how involved he was in reimbursing Cohen.

+"My references to timing were not describing my understanding of the President's knowledge, but instead, my understanding of these matters," Giuliani wrote.
+He asserted the payment would have been made "whether he was a candidate or not."